 Example 3 An outreach letter was mailed to Mr. Smith directing him to attend orientation on Wednesday, but he failed to attend the orientation.
 Mr. Smith has until close of business on Friday to reschedule or communicate a good-cause reason.
-If Mr. Smith has made no contact by close of business on Friday, staff will initiate a sanction the following business day.
+If Mr. Smith has made no contact by close of business on Friday, staff will initiate a penalty the following business day.
 Because the fourth day falls on a Saturday, the penalty must be initiated by close of business on the following Monday.

+Week 1: